A stitch in time

 Our clothes are mainly made in factories in the developing world where labour and production costs are low and governments are less likely to regulate working conditions than in the UK.
 In such sweatshops, wages are low, hours are long, conditions are often unsafe, unions may be banned and child labour may be used.
 These sort of conditions exist in sweatshops in the West as well.

-One way to avoid sweatshop labour is to buy from Fairtrade suppliers such as People Tree or Bishopston Trading (see our Alternative Clothes Directory on the website for more suppliers).
+One way to avoid sweatshop labour is to buy from Fairtrade suppliers such as People Tree or Bishopston Trading (see our Alternative Clothes guide).
 These clothes are not available on the high street but by mail order.
 Another solution is to make your own using a sewing machine.

 Most of the companies on the table specialise in making sewing machines &emdash; the Swiss Bernina, the Swedish VSM Group, Janome from Japan and the US Elna International.
 The exceptions are the car company Toyota (part of a larger Japanese grouping), Brother, the Japanese company more famous for its printers and Kohlberg & Co, a US investment company which recently bought the bankrupt Singer company.